mcagov/beacons/tests/README.md

 ### Occasional Failures

 - Automated end-to-end tests require the `SESSION_TOKEN`, and may fail unexpectedly, due to rotating session tokens.
-To resolve this, log into local/dev/staging.
+To resolve this, log into local/dev/staging webapp using the test account.
 Locate the session token in dev tools: Application -> cookies -> \_\_Secure-next-auth.session-token -> value.
 - Copy this value and update the corresponding secret in the GitHub repository.

 ## Smoke testing